spectrochempy/spectrochempy/docs/api/index.rst

 The |scpy| API exposes many objects and functions.

-To use the API, you must import it using one of the following syntaxes:
+To use the API, you must import it using one of the following syntax:

 .. ipython:: python

     import spectrochempy as scp
-    nd = scp.NDDataset(...)
+    nd = scp.NDDataset()

 .. ipython:: python

     from spectrochempy import *
-    nd = NDDataset(...)
+    nd = NDDataset()

 With the second syntax, as often in python, the access to objects/functions can be greatly simplified.
 For example, we can use "NDDataset" without a prefix